catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 * simple tools for testing these assumptions
 * prioritizing assumptions for testing

+Afterwards, you'll be able to
+have your code automatically check that the important assumptions haven't been broken.

 While faulty assumptions lurk everywhere, we'll focus here on assumptions about your *data*.